A 'Tale' Of Child Sex Abuse Was Inspired By Filmmaker's Real-Life Trauma

 On why it's so hard to prosecute child sexual abuse

 What happens ... is that there is a slow manipulation into the child's world by the adult in which the adult is showering love and attention on the child and making them feel special.
-And that's why it's often — if you talk to any prosecutor — hard for children to prosecute their abusers because they feel such a complicated feeling of love and appreciation and respect, and often that person may seem to the child to be the only adult that loves them.
+And that's why it's often — if you talk to any prosecutor — hard for children to prosecute their abusers because they feel such a complicated feeling of love and appreciation and respect, and often, that person may seem to the child to be the only adult that loves them.

 Heidi Saman and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.